ChucKN0risK/gitbook/platform/token-types.md

 A border is a line surrounding a UI element.
 According to your target platform capabilities, you can define the border to go inside (inner border), outside (outer border), or between them (center).

+Borders are considered as [composite design tokens ↗](https://design-tokens.github.io/community-group/format/#composite-design-token) because they are composed of several design tokens.

 {% hint style="info" %}
 Looking for Border radius?
 You can add them as a Measurement type.
 {% endhint %}